![Student CV: Template + 20 Examples [Also With No Experience]](https://cdn-images.zety.com/pages/student_cv_example_10.jpg?fit=crop&h=250&dpr=2)

 Want to write your cover letter fast?
 Use our cover letter builder.
 Choose from 20+ professional cover letter templates that match your CV.
 See actionable examples and get expert tips along the way.

-Sample Cover Letter for a CV—See more cover letter templates and create your cover letter here.
+Sample Cover Letter for a CV—See more cover letter examples and create your cover letter here.

 Once you’ve learned what to include in your cover letter, learn about everything you need to include in your CV.
 Read more: